New Kroger to open Spring 2024 on Jimmy Dyess Parkway

 AUGUSTA, GA.
-(WJBF)- A new Kroger to break ground on Jimmy Dyess Parkway in the coming week.

-People near Fort Gordon, soon, will no longer have to drive too far to the grocery store.
-A new Kroger will break ground January 9th creating over 250 jobs.
+(WJBF) – People near Fort Gordon, soon, will no longer have to drive too far to the grocery store.
+A new Kroger will break ground on January 9, creating over 250 jobs.

 The $32,000,000 dollar investment will not only provide employment, it will be more convenient for neighbors in this area.